HIROMU522/EchoArt/docs/README.md

 The app is designed to be inclusive, offering an alternative creative medium for people with physical limitations that may make traditional drawing challenging.
 It also creates a unique way for people with speech differences to visualize their voices in vibrant colors, potentially fostering confidence and new forms of self-expression.

-## 🔭 Future Developments

-- Collaborative drawing features to enable multiple users to create art together
-- Cloud synchronization for sharing creations across devices
-- Enhanced audio processing for more nuanced visual representations
-- Machine learning integration to develop personalized drawing styles
-- Cross-platform support for wider accessibility

 ## 🧑‍💻 Development & Contribution

-EchoArt was developed as part of the Swift Student Challenge 2025 submission.
+EchoArt was developed as part of the Swift Student Challenge 2025 submission(submitted).
 The app demonstrates the integration of audio processing, visual rendering, and personalized user experience in a creative iOS application.

-## 📝 License

-Copyright © 2025 Hiromu Tanaka.
-All rights reserved.

 ## 📫 Contact